jertlemiah/MTG-Proxy-Generator/README.md

 A lot of this will immediately make sense if you check the Sample Outputs folder.

+I hope to eventually include a bunch of settings that can change the output of the generator, such as ignoring reminder text, black and white mode, and turning off mana symbols.

 ***Operation***

 Run the "ProxyGen.py" file to run the current menu version.